One of Vermont’s greatest treasures, Lake Champlain provides recreation, solitude, and beauty for thousands of visitors and locals each year.

 There are two campground loops in Button Bay State Park, each with its own bathhouse.

-The first loop consists mostly of lean-tos, with a few tent sites.
-Sites in this loop are private and offer a bit of shade.
+The first loop consists mostly of lean-tos and a few tent sites.
+The sites are private and offer a bit of shade.
 Between Catalpa and Willow, there’s a beautiful meadow trail down to the beach.
 This is called the dog walk, and our puppy definitely appreciated the walk and the beach on her recent visit.

 The second loop is very open, and most of the sites are either in the middle or around the edge of a big field.
 This loop has a nice playground, a trail to the pool, and incredible lake and mountain views.
 It’s the perfect place for families.

 Button Bay State Park also has four camping cabins, each with gorgeous, sweeping views of Lake Champlain and the Adirondack Mountains.
-We’ve been eyeing them for many years, in hopes to reserve one for a fall weekend, but they’ve always been booked.
+We’ve been eyeing them for many years and hoping to reserve one for a fall weekend, but they’ve always been booked.

 Only the Sedge cabin allows dogs.
 Tip: Don’t procrastinate when booking a camping cabin at Button Bay!

-t’s a short hike and takes you past a nature center nestled in the woods.
-Here you can find out more about Champ, Lake Champlain’s famous monster, and the button-like concretions that gave the park its name and are found along the rocky shoreline.
+It’s a short hike that takes you past a nature center nestled in the woods.
+Here, you can learn more about Champ, Lake Champlain’s famous monster, and the button-like concretions that gave the park its name and are found along the rocky shoreline.

 The trail follows a service road for a bit, delves into a beautiful hardwood forest, and then pops out onto a rocky peninsula.
 It’s a great place to watch the sunset, take pictures of your puppy, or have a picnic!

 Button Bay State Park is the only state park with a pool and a lifeguard.
-If you want to get out on the water, kayak rentals are available for an extra fee.
+Kayak rentals are available for an extra fee if you want to get out on the water.

 Swimming in Lake Champlain at Kingsland Bay State Park